Not many have access to high-value analog master tapes. We build the specialized playback hardware needed by those that do.

 Did ATAE invent SHRO?

 No, we simply were the first to give it that name twenty-five years ago.
-Our reproducers employ our own developed quick-change, high-precision, ultra-low-flutter SHRO headblocks.
+Our reproducers employ our own developed quick-change, high-precision, ultra-low-flutter SHRO headblocks and our reproducer machine bases have headblock storage drawers.

 If reproducers are a superior platform for playback, why aren’t they popular?